 What’s Happening Now?

-On November, 19, 2018 the Department of Justice announced that a consent decree was lodged on November 9, 2018.
-The settlement, estimated at $3 million, will go toward resolving natural resource damage claims and to restore habitats injured by pollution.
-The public is encouraged to review and comment on the consent decree through December 16th to USDOJ.
+On January 7, 2019, the Department of Justice announced that a consent decree for this case was entered into the U.S. District Court for the District of South Carolina.
+The approximately $3 million settlement will go toward resolving natural resource damage claims and to restore habitats injured by pollution.
+The final consent decree and other records can be found at the Koppers site administrative record.